In several recent studies, scientists have found that common high blood pressure drugs may help protect the brain and prevent chronic brain diseases.

 They suggest that it is important to take high blood pressure drugs to prevent hypertension-related cognitive decline.

-The study is published in the Journal of Alzheimer’s Disease.
+The study was published in the Journal of Alzheimer’s Disease.